Stanhoe Pit

 Internet access

-Community Information Points (CIPs) at Docking, Burnham Deepdale, Ringstead and Snettisham; check opening hours; may not offer wireless or laptop connections.
+Community Information Points (CIPs) at Docking, Burnham Deepdale, Ringstead and Snettisham offer Internet access.
+Check opening hours.
+Wireless and laptop connections may not be available.

 Seaside